GSA-TTS/identity-dev-docs/_pages/oidc.md

   Whether the phone number has been verified.
 Currently, login.gov only supports verified phones.
   - Requires the `phone` scope and an IAL2 account.

-* **verified_at** (number)
+* **verified_at** (number, null)
-  When the user's identity was last verified, as  an integer timestamp representing the number of seconds since the Unix Epoch.
+  When the user's identity was last verified, as an integer timestamp representing the number of seconds since the Unix Epoch, or `null` if the account has never been verified.
   - Requires the `profile` or `profile:verified_at` scope.

 Here's an example response: